-The LG A2 OLED is an entry-level OLED in LG's 2022 lineup.
+The LG A2 OLED is an entry-level model in LG's 2022 OLED lineup.
 Replacing the LG A1 OLED, it sits below the LG B2 OLED, and it's meant for people who want the fantastic picture quality of OLEDs without the gaming features that LG's B and C Series models come with, like HDMI 2.1 bandwidth and variable refresh rate (VRR) support.
 It's available in 48, 55, 65, and 77-inch sizes, so there's something for everyone.
 It comes with the same LG webOS smart platform and unique Magic Remote as their other OLED models, making it easy to stream your favorite content.

 The LG A2 is an excellent TV for most uses.
 It's incredible for watching movies in dark rooms thanks to its perfect black levels and no blooming around bright objects.
 It's even excellent for HDR movies, but not all colors and highlights look as vivid and bright as they should be.
-It's great for watching TV shows and sports in well-lit rooms with wide seating areas as it has a wide viewing angle and fantastic reflection handling, but it doesn't get bright enough to fight a ton of glare.
+It's great for watching TV shows and sports in well-lit rooms with wide seating areas due to its wide viewing angle and fantastic reflection handling, but it doesn't get bright enough to fight a ton of glare.
 Lastly, it's excellent for gaming due to its fantastic motion handling and low input lag, but it lacks advanced gaming features to take full advantage of the Xbox Series X, PS5, or high-end PCs.

 The LG A2 is great for watching TV shows in well-lit rooms.
 Its fantastic reflection handling is ideal if you have a few light sources around, but it doesn't get bright enough to fight a ton of glare.
 It's also great for wide seating areas as it has a wide viewing angle that makes the image remain consistent from the sides.
 It doesn't have issues upscaling lower-resolution content if you watch shows from a cable box, and if you stream your content, the built-in smart platform has a ton of apps available to download.

 The LG A2 is great for watching sports.
 Its near-instantaneous response time makes motion look smooth, which is great for fast-moving sports.
-It has a wide viewing angle, meaning it's a great choice for wide seating areas as everyone sees the same image.
+It has a wide viewing angle, meaning it's a great choice for wide seating areas, as everyone sees the same image.
 It performs well in moderately-lit rooms thanks to its fantastic reflection handling, but it doesn't get bright enough to fight glare if you watch sports in really bright rooms.

 The LG A2 is excellent for gaming.
 Its near-instantaneous response time and low input lag provide a smooth and responsive gaming experience.
 However, it lacks advanced gaming features like variable refresh rate (VRR) support, and it's limited to a 60Hz refresh rate, so it can't take full advantage of the Xbox Series X and PS5.
 It's an excellent choice for dark room gaming as it has a near-infinite contrast ratio that results in perfect black levels.

 The LG A2 is excellent for HDR gaming.
-It has excellent gaming performance thanks to its quick response time and low input lag, but it can't take advantage of the current-gen gaming consoles as it lacks VRR support and it's limited to a 60Hz refresh rate.
+It has excellent gaming performance thanks to its quick response time and low input lag, but it can't take advantage of the current-gen gaming consoles as it lacks VRR support and is limited to a 60Hz refresh rate.
 HDR also looks excellent as it has a high contrast ratio and perfect black uniformity, and while its HDR brightness is alright, not all highlights and colors look vivid.

 The LG A2 is great to use as a PC monitor.
 It has low input lag for a responsive feel and displays proper chroma 4:4:4 that helps make text look clear.
 It has wide viewing angles, but colors lose their hue if you sit too close, and the edges of the screen look a bit washed out.
 It also has fantastic reflection handling if you use it in a room with a few lights around, but it doesn't get bright enough to fight a ton of glare.

 We tested the 65-inch LG A2 (OLED65A2PUA), and the results are also valid for the 48-inch, 55-inch, and 77-inch variants.
-It's sold at Costco under the OLED55A2AUA/OLED65AUA model codes, and while it's the same TV, it comes with an extra warranty and its remote supports NFC, while the 48-inch and 77-inch models are only available at Best Buy.
+It's sold at Costco under the OLED55A2AUA/OLED65AUA model codes, and while it's the same TV, it comes with an extra warranty, and its remote supports NFC, while the 48-inch and 77-inch models are only available at Best Buy.
 The exact model code can vary between different regions and even retailers, but it's the same TV.

 Size | US Model | Costco Variant | UK Model |